New Zealand delays election after virus outbreak in Auckland

 “Ultimately I want to ensure we have a well-run election that gives all voters the best chance to receive all the information they need about parties and candidates, and delivers certainty for the future,” Ardern said.

+“In order to have a free and fair election, candidates need to be out in the community listening to voters, and that’s not possible while Aucklanders are housebound,” he said in a statement.

+The delay will cause logistical problems, including re-booking voting venues and ensuring that the thousands of election workers needed for the poll are available on the new date.
+Ardern said she believed there was enough time to organize everything.

-Opinion polling indicates Ardern’s Labour Party is favored to win a second term in office.
+Opinion polling indicates Ardern’s liberal Labour Party is favored to win a second term in office.
+The party’s popularity has jumped significantly since the pandemic, with Ardern winning international praise for the way she’d handled the crisis.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.